matthewg42/mpp/README.md

 #### Synopsis

-    download [--max=m] filter
+    download [--parallel=p] [--max=m] filter

 #### Description

-Download up to m new episodes for each podcast which matches filter.
+Download up to m new episodes for each podcast which matches filter, using at most p parallel download processes.

 #### Aliases